Appropriate policy document: special category personal data and criminal offence data

 For archiving, research and statistics in the public interest with Schedule 1 Part 1 paragraph 4, such as the data transfers we make to the National Archives as part of our obligations under the Public Records Act 1958.

-Defra process criminal offence data under Article 10 of the UK GDPR as it is exercising official authority within the meaning set out in Section 8 of the DPA 2018, such as pre-employment checks and declarations by an employee in line with contractual obligations.
+We process criminal offence data under Article 10 of the UK GDPR as we are exercising official authority within the meaning set out in Section 8 of the DPA 2018.
+The type of data processed includes pre-employment checks and declarations by staff or apprentices in line with contractual obligations.

 DPA 2018 Schedule 1 conditions for processing